 Mark has been keeping bees in in Raleigh County, West Virginia for over twenty years.
 He left the insurance industry after 30+ years and joined Appalachian Headwaters as a beekeeper/educator.
 He has a business administration degree from Concord University.
 Mark is an EAS Master Beekeeper, WV Master Beekeeper, secretary for the West Virginia Beekeepers Association and President of the Raleigh County Beekeepers Cooperative Association.

 Bee is a third generation beekeeper and a passionate educator on a variety of sustainable beekeeping subjects.
 She is a national and international educator and has managed apiary studies for the University of Georgia as well as participated in SARE grants to assess queen viability.
-Cindy was the first female certified master beekeeper through the University of GA at the Young Harris Institute, is past President of the Metro Atlanta Beekeepers Association, and was Georgia Beekeeper of the Year in 2007.
+Bee was the first female certified master beekeeper through the University of GA at the Young Harris Institute, is past President of the Metro Atlanta Beekeepers Association, and was Georgia Beekeeper of the Year in 2007.
 She comes to Appalachian Headwaters from Maine where she is co-owner of Overland Apiaries, a 150 colony operation focusing on small scale queen rearing, overwintered nucleus hives, and honey production.
 She is also the author of the book Honey Bee Removal: A Step by Step Guide, and ran a full time bee removal business for over fourteen years.

 Kevin Johnson has a background in community-based education and program development, both at home and abroad.
 He holds BAs in environmental engineering sciences and history from Rice University.
 Kevin comes to Appalachian Headwaters from working as a service coordinator in low-income housing, and as program director for One Foundation focused on entrepreneurial ecosystem development in southern WV.
 Kevin enjoys spending part of each day with his herd of animals on Wolf Creek Mountain in Monroe County.

 Alex is an entomologist and beekeeper.
 He graduation from the University of Delaware.
 While there, Alex worked in Dr. Debbie Delaney’s pollination and ecology lab.
 Before joining Headwaters, Alex served as a board member of a non-profit food co-op in Newark, Delaware.